NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 ## Getting Started

-This section is going to show you how to use AAF to authenticate to NeCTAR Dashboard and use SSH to login to Virtual Machine.
+This section is going to show you how to use your AAF (Australian Access Federation) credentials to authenticate to NeCTAR Dashboard and use SSH to login to Virtual Machine.

 ## Dashboard Authentication